COLUMBIA WILLAMETTE COMPENSATION GROUP

 The President provides direction, exercises general supervision over the activities and welfare of the group and keeps in constant touch with other Executive Committee members for policy matters.
 Serves as an ex-officio member for all group committees, appointing committee chairpersons, as necessary.
 The President presides at all meetings of the group and its Executive Committee, calling meetings as deemed necessary.
 The President acts as the primary liaison with WorldatWork's appointed representatives and local Group Partnership Network staff.

 The Treasurer is responsible for maintaining all records related to the receipt, deposit, and disbursement of the group's funds, keeping and preserving proper vouchers and books of accounts for all activities.
 Submits records for inspection upon request of the Executive Committee.
 Oversees the activities of the Group Administrator as it relates to the handling of group funds.
 The Treasurer prepares and presents at least quarterly reports to the Executive Committee and an annual report to the membership.
-The Treasurer also works in conjunction with the Vice President in preparing and reporting against the Annual Budget.
+The Treasurer also works in conjunction with the Operations Chair in preparing and reporting against the Annual Budget.
 Ensures the timely filing of all tax forms with local, state, and federal authorities as may be required.

 B5.
 Immediate Past President